sumeetghumare4/Weather-App-for-Climate-Analysis/README.md

-# WeatherPredictionSystem
+# Weather Prediction System
-A website that uses Flask to make predictions about the weather
+A Flask website that makes predictions about the weather based on user inputs

 You may want to setup an environment for this project.
 ## Setup